joakimsk/docs/docs/source/concepts.rst

 It is also a client for the *Polaric-aprsd*; we call it the *'backend-server'*.
 It is a http server that runs on a different port than the frontend. *Polaric-aprsd* handles more dynamic position information, typically moving objects.
 It provides a REST API to clients for performing various operation, as well as a Websockets to push updates and notifications asynchronously.
 It offers an innovative way of filtering what the user sees (and how), and a way to use tags to help filtering and searching items.
 It offers user-login and role-based authorization.

 Aprsd is primarily an *APRS client* (and even an APRS igate if configured to do so); it can use a radio or the APRS-IS network to send or receive APRS packets.
 It is not limited to APRS datasources, it can handle other datasources like e.g. AIS by using *plugins*.
 Plugins is a way to extend aprsd's functionality.
 A special and important plugin is the *database-plugin* which uses a PostgreSQL database (PostGIS) to extend the capabilities of aprsd a lot.
 It can store tracking-data and let users search historical trails or see snapshots at particular time-instants.
-It can store user-defined features, map-views or map-layers and it can synchronize some information with other server-instances.
+It can store user-defined features and it can synchronize some information with other server-instances.

 Supported geographical objects